moinism/chotadb/README.md

  * Of course, to store data on client-side
  * Cache
- * Store a copy of server DB localy for faster access
+ * Store a copy of server DB locally for faster access
  * User's settings
- * Finally something to use in hybird apps. e.g.: Cordova
+ * Finally something to use in hybrid apps. e.g.: Cordova
  * Whatever reason you were using `localStorage` for.

 ### On this page

 * [Support/Compatibility](#supportcompatibility)
 * [Concepts](#concepts)